Benefits offered of Health Insurance BC

-Families in B.C can take advantage of the Health Insurance B.C to protect themselves and their loved ones.
+Families in British Columbia can take advantage of the Health Insurance BC to protect themselves and their loved ones.

 As of January 1, 2018, the B.C provincial healthcare premium rate has been reduced to half of their previous amount.
 Furthermore, a family whose adjusted income is from $26,000 and below does not have to pay a premium.